Nintendo 64 Architecture

 A quick introduction

-Nintendo’s goal was to give players the best graphics possible, for this it will partner with one of the biggest players in computer graphics to produce the ultimate graphics chip.
+Nintendo’s goal was to give players the best possible graphics.
+For this, it partnered with one of the biggest names in computer graphics to produce the ultimate graphics chip.

-The result was a nice-looking console for the family… and a 500-page manual for the developer.
+The result was a sleek console for the family… and a 500-page manual for the developer.

-Don’t worry, I promise you this article will not be that long… Enjoy!
+Don’t worry, I promise this article won’t be that long… Enjoy!

 CPU

-The origins of the Nintendo 64’s main processor begin with the MIPS R4000, MIPS’ new avant-garde CPU.
-Released in 1991, the R4000’s most apparent novelty was the inclusion of 64-bit capabilities, resulting from widening the size of buses, registers and computation units to manipulate 64-bit values with efficiency.
+The origins of the Nintendo 64’s main processor trace back to the MIPS R4000, MIPS’ new avant-garde CPU.
+Released in 1991, the R4000’s most apparent novelty was the inclusion of 64-bit capabilities, which resulted from widening the buses, registers and computation units to manipulate 64-bit values with efficiency.
 Developers, on the other hand, accessed these capabilities through the new MIPS III instruction set.
 All in all, the R4000 enabled new applications to manipulate larger chunks of data without consuming extra cycles.

-For their next-generation console, Nintendo looked into bringing industrial hardware to home consoles.
-Unlike Sony, who owned plenty of in-house components and only needed a MIPS second-source, Nintendo directly partnered with the owners of MIPS (and many graphics workstations) to design their entire ecosystem.
-That company was Silicon Graphics (SGI).
+For their next-generation console, Nintendo looked into bringing industrial hardware into the home.
+Unlike Sony, who owned an array of in-house components and only needed a MIPS second-source, Nintendo formed a direct partnership with the owners of MIPS (and numerous graphics workstations) to co-design their entire ecosystem.
+That company was Silicon Graphics Incorporated (SGI).

-Back at SGI’s headquarters, the R4000 was an expensive product (around $400 [1]), which made it unfeasible for a video game console.
-Yet, Nintendo didn’t want to give up on its state-of-the-art offerings, so they went for a low-end variant called R4300i, from which NEC was able to second-source it.
+Back at SGI’s headquarters, the R4000 was an expensive product (priced at around $400 [1]), which made it unfeasible for a video game console.
+Still, Nintendo didn’t want to give up on their state-of-the-art ambitions, so they opted for a low-end variant called R4300i, which NEC was able to second-source.

-In the end, Nintendo and SGI’s CPU of choice became the NEC VR4300 running at 93.75 MHz [2].
+In the end, Nintendo and SGI settled on the NEC VR4300 clocked at 93.75 MHz [2].
 This is a binary-compatible version of the MIPS R4300i that features [3]:

-An internal Floating-point Unit (FPU) is also included in this package.
-The VR4300 identifies it as a co-processor (CP1), however, the unit is fitted next to the ALU and it’s only accessed through the CPU’s internal ALU pipeline, meaning there’s no co-processing per se.
-On the other side, the FPU still houses a dedicated register file and will speed up operations with 64-bit and 32-bit floating-point numbers.
-Finally, this unit follows the IEEE754 standard.
+The package also includes an internal Floating-Point Unit (FPU).
+The VR4300 designates it as a co-processor (CP1), however, the unit is fitted adjacent to the ALU and accessed solely via the ALU pipeline, meaning there’s no co-processing per se.
+On the other side, the FPU still houses a dedicated register file and speeds up operations involving 64-bit and 32-bit floating-point numbers.
+Finally, this unit adheres to the IEEE 754 standard.

 Simplified memory access

-The way RAM is assembled follows the unified-memory architecture or ‘UMA’ where all available RAM is centralised in one place only and any component that requires RAM will access this shared location.
-The component arbitrating its access is, in this case, the GPU.
+The way RAM is assembled follows the Unified Memory Architecture (UMA), wherein all available RAM is centralised in one place only, and any component requiring RAM access draws from this shared location.
+The unit arbitrating its access is, in this case, the graphics chip.

 No DMA controller?

-Due to the unified memory architecture, the CPU no longer has direct access to RAM, so the GPU will be providing DMA functionality as well.
+As a consequence of the unified memory architecture, the CPU no longer has direct access to RAM.
+Thus, the graphics chip provides the required Direct Memory Access (DMA) functionality as well.

 Memory design